ThomasJButler/ThomasJButler/README.md

 - **Clean Code** - Maintainable, scalable, and efficient solutions with user privacy at the very heart of it.

 - **Accessibility** - Technology that not just works for humanity, but adapts to us too.
-Tech really SHOULD adart to us, not the other way around!
+Tech really SHOULD adapt to us, not the other way around!

 - **Continuous Learning** - Always exploring new technologies and methods.
 I love learning and do this in my spare time, due to a passion for the craft.